coldcoffeee/expense-tracker/README.md

 1. Clone this repository: `git clone https://github.com/coldcoffeee/expense-tracker.git`
 2. Install the necessary dependencies: `npm install`
-3. Set up MongoDB and configure the database connection in `config.js`.
+3. Set up MongoDB and configure the database connection using Mongoose.
+4. Set up your environment variables for Sendinblue and Mongoose.
-4. Run the application: `npm start`
+5. Run the application: `npm start`
-5. Access the application in your web browser at `http://localhost:3000`
+6. Access the application in your web browser at `http://localhost:3000`

 ## Support and Feedback